 I have a big Heart, love, and adore my sister Little One.
 I really enjoy playing and wrestling with my sister Little One and would really like to go to my forever loving, carring, and attentive home with her.
 Attached are pictures of us together too.
 We love and adore each other, we are great companions, and we really hope to stay together.

-In addition to playing with Little One, I enjoy playing with a newspaper bow tied to the end of a string, chasing it, batting it, and even jumping for it.
+In addition to playing with Little One, I enjoy playing with a newspaper bow tied to the end of a string, a little toy mouse attached to a string, chasing them, batting them, and even jumping for them.
 I also enjoy playing with a ball, and other toys, and appreciate having a scratching post and scratching pad [where I concentrate my scratching].

-I am also very affectionate and love to be pet, will let you hold me and will lay down next to you and hang out as you are watching TV and purr, and purr, and purr.
+I am also very affectionate and love to be pet, will let you hold me for a short while, will crawl up and lay down on my Foster Dad's tummy, and will lay down next to you, and hang out as you are watching TV and purr, and purr, and purr.

 If you are considering being my new parent(s) and having me be part of your forever, loving and caring family, please consider also adopting my sister Little One along with me so our unconditional love can be double.
 There is also a discount if we both get adopted together too...